Boater: Straw Hat Day

 Being made of straw, the boater was and is generally regarded as a warm-weather hat.
-In the days when most men in Western Europe and the US wore hats when out of doors, "Straw Hat Day", the day when men switched from wearing their winter hats to their summer hats, was seen as a sign of the beginning of summer.
+In the days when most men in Western Europe and the US wore hats when outdoors, "Straw Hat Day", the day when men switched from wearing their winter hats to their summer hats, was seen as a sign of the beginning of summer.
 The exact date of Straw Hat Day (observed in April or May) varied slightly from place to place or even within a city.
 For example, in Philadelphia, it was generally May 15, but the University of Pennsylvania (located in Philadelphia) observed the change on the second Saturday in May.
 Its cold-weather counterpart was "Felt Hat Day", occurring in September or October.
 As late as 1963, Straw and Felt Hat Day were commemorated in an editorial in The New York Times, even if both types of hats were essentially supplanted by lighter styles (primarily fedoras) after 1930.

 In some cities, the convention was forcefully observed by young men who would seize and destroy any straw hat worn after the appointed day.
-On a number of stock exchange floors, traders wore straw hats with the deliberate intention of getting them destroyed.
+On a number of listed shares markets floors, traders wore straw hats with the deliberate intention of getting them destroyed.
 The term "straw hat day" was used in that era to refer both to the day of their adoption, at the beginning of summer, and their destruction, at the end.
 In 1922 in New York City, the tradition escalated into the Straw Hat Riot, which lasted eight days, involved a mob of 1,000 young hat destroyers at its peak, and resulted in a number of arrests and injuries.

 Broken boater hats were sometimes worn for comedy effect.
 Bud Flanagan of the British comedy double act Flanagan and Allen was a case in point.
 His trademark broken boaters were, in fact, made purposely for him.